FaraB-AID/Modular-Item-Framework/README.md

 The bot checks whether you have enough materials for a recipe, and the required tools, before allowing you to craft it; on a successful craft, materials are removed from your inventory and the crafted item is added.
 It informs you of these results with a message.

-This bot will also dynamically update your .inventory sidebar menu with rafting recipes you have enough materials to craft.
+This bot will also dynamically update your .inventory sidebar menu with crafting recipes you have enough materials to craft.

 ###### Score Script (Upcoming)
 The Score Script checks **input** for a retire *trigger* or */retire command*.
 It then prompts a confirmation.
 On confirmation, the script will tabulate your final score, based on the total value of your .inv items and equipment.
 The script then delivers a pre-written retirement epilogue (higher scores produce better outcomes).